oils-for-unix/oils/doc/deprecations.md

 i++))`, `[[ $s =~ $pat ]]`, and `${s%%prefix}`.
 These have better alternatives
 in the Oil expression language, but they can still be used.
 See [Oil Language Idioms](idioms.html).

+## Distant Future

+These breakages may never happen, as they require a significant new lexer mode.
+If they do, you will want to avoid the following syntax:

+- `r'` and `c'` at the beginning of a word
+- the character sequences `$/`, `'''`, `"""` anywhere

+I expect that those sequences are rare, so this change would break few programs.

+### Raw and C String Literals in Word Mode

+We might want to make string literals in the command/word context match Oil's expressions.
+This means we have to disallow implicit concatenation, or certain instances of it.

+No:

+    var x = foo'bar'   # Not a valid Oil expression echo foo'bar'      # Valid in shell, but discouraged

+Yes:

+    var x = 'foobar'
+    echo 'foobar'

+We don't want to break these, so = could be special

+    ls --foo='with spaces'
+    ls --foo="with $var"

+New raw and C strings (which technically conflict with shell):

+    echo r'\'   # equivalent to '\'
+    echo c'\n'  # equivalent to $'\t'

+### Multiline Strings and Redirects

+Instead of here docs:

+    cat <<EOF
+    hello
+    there, $name
+    EOF

+    cat <<'EOF'
+    $5.99  # no interpolation
+    'EOF'

+We could have multiline strings:

+    cat << """
+    hello
+    there, $name
+    """

+    cat << '''
+    $5.99  # no interpolation
+    '''

+Minor breakage: the `'''` and `"""` tokens become significant.
+It may also be nice to change the meaning of `<<` slightly.

+### Inline Eggex

+Instead of:

+    var pat = / digit+ /
+    egrep $pat *.txt

+You can imagine:

+    egrep $/ digit+ / *.txt

+Minor breakage: making `$/` significant.